ThKrypt/QualCoder/07-Coding-Text.md

 Automatic coding is case sensitive.
 You must also define the end of a sentence, there is a default setting with a period and space. \n can be used also to denote a line ending character.
 For auto-coding exact text matches, multiple sections of text can be assigned by auto code using the pipe ‘|’ symbol.
 For example, politics|politicians can be assigned to the same code at the same time (for exact auto code text matches only).
 There is an undo option to undo recently performed auto-coding.
 Although if the project is closed and reopened, the undo option will be lost.

+The _Auto-code exact text_ button has a right-click menu for more options.
+The default is to auto-code all text.
+There are options to autocode the first or the match matching text.
+The auto-code exact text asks which files you want auto-coded, so this is a useful option of you want to identify only one instance across many files.

 ## Maximise screen area
 To hide the top control panel, click in the text area and press the 'h' key.
 To show the top panel, press 'h' again.